Seasawher/mathlib4-help/docs/tactics.md

 while trying to clear all other local definitions, and `clear_value (hx : x = _) y * with hx` does the same while first adding the `hx : x = v` hypothesis.

+## closedness
+Defined in: `closednessTac`

+`closedness` is a simple tactic that tries various lemmas to prove that a set is closed, and reasoning about the closure of sets.
+It is implemented using `grind`, and has the same configuration options as `grind`.

+It also exists as a grind attribute, and can be combined with other grind attributes using `grind only [closedness, ...]`.

+## closedness?
+Defined in: `tacticClosedness?_`

+`closedness` is a simple tactic that tries various lemmas to prove that a set is closed, and reasoning about the closure of sets.
+It is implemented using `grind`, and has the same configuration options as `grind`.

+It also exists as a grind attribute, and can be combined with other grind attributes using `grind only [closedness, ...]`.

 ## coherence
 Defined in: `Mathlib.Tactic.Coherence.coherence`